woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_coupons.md

 ## Retrieve a coupon ##

-This API lets you retrieve and view a specific coupon by ID or code.
+This API lets you retrieve and view a specific coupon by ID.

 ### HTTP request ###